deepgenomics/GenomeKit/docs-src/interval_data.rst

 An :py:class:`~genome_kit.IntervalData` is an object that associates a NumPy array with a genomic interval.
-Conceptually, it is similar to a :py:class:`~genome_kit.GenomeTrack`, but in-memory and scoped to a single interval-like object.
+Conceptually, it is similar to a :py:class:`~genome_kit.GenomeTrack`, but in-memory (doesn't require a file) and scoped to a single interval-like object.

 More specifically, an :py:class:`~genome_kit.IntervalData` binds three things: